satwik12dev/Auth-System-Task-API/README.md

 - [x] Frontend UI
 ---

-*Built in 3 days as a full-stack REST API assessment project.*
+*Built in 3 days as a full-stack REST API assessment project using Docker.*
 ---
 ## Author
 Built by Satwik 🚀
 Full Stack Developer
 ---